finettt/agent-go/docs/commands.md

 - The model name must be supported by your API provider
 - Changes are saved to the configuration file
-- Auto-completion is available for model names
+- Auto-completion is available for model names (fetched from API)
+- Model change affects all subsequent API requests

 ### `/provider <api_url>`